A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: The AURA Collaboration Workflow

 \subsection{Stage 1: Anomaly Detection and Signal Interpretation}

 The process begins when the Digital Twin's expected behaviour differs from that of the real vehicle.
 These events trigger a quantitative anomaly detection step, and in turn activates the \textbf{State Anomaly Characterisation Agent} (Agent A).
-Agent A's primary task is signal-to-symbol translation, meaning translating sensor disparities coming from the DT and the real-vehicle into semantically meaningful information.
-This agent is implemented as a specialised LLM, grounded solely in vehicle data and past, validated experiences.
+Agent A's primary task is signal-to-symbol translation, converting high-dimensional sensor disparities coming from the DT and the real-vehicle into semantically meaningful problem characterisations, enabling flexible similarity matching across partially overlapping anomaly patterns beyond fixed, predefined feature mappings.
+The agent is implemented as a specialised LLM, grounded solely in vehicle data and past validated experiences.